Coroner ID’s man killed in barricade situation in Surfside Beach area

 SURFSIDE BEACH, S.C.
 (WMBF) - Horry County Coroner’s Office confirmed a 39-year-old man died from his injuries after an hours-long barricade situation in Surfside late Sunday night.

-39-year-old Hendrix Washington died from injuries on the scene at The Road Side Inn in Surfside Beach.
-Washington was originally from Charleston but was living in the Conway area.
+39-year-old Hendrix Herschel Washington died from injuries on the scene at The Road Side Inn in Surfside Beach.
+Washington, originally from Charleston, was living in the Conway area.

 An autopsy has been scheduled for later this week.